Vyral/base-template/_posts/2018-06-20-which-loan-options-are-available-to-you.md

 {% include pullquote.html %}

-If you’d like to know more about any of these loan types or you’d like to get in touch with a local lender, don’t hesitate to reach out out to me.
+If you’d like to know more about any of these loan types or you’d like to get in touch with a local lender, don’t hesitate to reach out to me.
 I’d be happy to help you.